Angelfire/VE/src/content/blog/js/introduction-monads-javascript.md

 console.log(result) // logs: {username: 'yourusername', password: 'yourpassword'}
 ```

-And of course, you can find much more complex examples, like this one <a class="hover:no-underline text-blue underline" href="https://blog.logrocket.com/javascript-either-monad-error-handling/" target="_blank" rel="noopener noreferrer">Using the JavaScript Either monad for error handling</a>.
+And of course, you can find much more complex examples, like this one <a class="hover:no-underline text-blue underline" href="https://blog.logrocket.com/javascript-either-monad-error-handling/" target="_blank" rel="noreferrer">Using the JavaScript Either monad for error handling</a>.

 ## Benefits
 Some of these benefits are described in theory.
 But after reading and trying to understand, it's really hard (at least for me) trying to apply this in my day to day.